Julian22222/PRACTICE/C_Sharp/Project_MVC_BookShop2/README.md

     <TargetFramework>net7.0</TargetFramework>
 ```

-# Install packages from Nuget Package
+# Easiest way to work with Nuget Packages and Install packages from Nuget Package

+- Download NuGet Gallery //<--by pcisco , from VS Code extensions

 #### USE Nuget Gallery-->